broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/methods.rst

-4. Making predictions with different combinations of input datasets
+4. Making predictions with different combinations of input datasets  (Andreas to add performance comparison plots)
 ------------------------------------------------------------------------

+Note: This code should really be moved elsewhere e.g. to a new section, like 'computing the ABC score'.
+Need to explain somewhere the denominator of the ABC score

 Main inputs
 	- EnhancerList.txt